8 Ways to Stop A Dog from Barking

 There are plenty of high-tech (and inexpensive) WiFi cameras that sends you notifications when it detects your barking dog.

 Pet Acoustics is scientifically designed to help keep your pet relaxed through music developed by behaviorists.
+Check out our review here.
 Pet Acoustics music comes loaded in an 8-hour track on a bluetooth speaker, so all you need to do is plug and play while you’re away.

 Smart dog toys and interactive feeding puzzles should only be used while you’re at home, particularly if you have a young or very destructive pet.
 However, keeping your pets mentally and physically stimulated when you’re home will help stop your dog from barking when you’re not.